melaniaoncea/BookMyMovie/README.md

 - tests were written using googletest and google mock libraries
 - if the libraries are not already installed on the machine building the projects, Cmake will download and build them
 - CMake code for generating it can be found under librarysourcefolder\cmake\GoogleTest-CMakeLists.txt.in
+- each test suite can be run one by one when the project is opened in QtCreator; Just select the test suite and then run;

 # Future improvements